 In March of 2017, St. Joseph's opened The Heartburn Center which is dedicated to the treatment of all reflux diseases.
-The Health Center is intended to be a one-stop facility with a full team of all necessary specialists on staff.
+The Center is intended to be a one-stop facility with a full team of all necessary specialists on staff.
 St. Joseph's Health Center was also awarded a \$90 million from New York State for debt restructuring and program investment.

-In June of 2017, St Joseph's Hospital announced plans to build a \$31 million cardiovascular center to consolidate the various cardiac services located in the different areas of the hospital.
+In June of 2017, St Joseph's Hospital also announced plans to build a \$31 million cardiovascular center to consolidate the various cardiac services located in the different areas of the hospital.
 The project will be paid for through hospital funds as well as donations.
 The center will be named after a physician who donated \$3 million to the project.

-Additionally, the hospital announced, in November of 2017, plans to build a helipad on its roof to receive the transport of critical patients from the Northern part of New York State.
+Additionally, in November of 2017, the hospital announced plans to build a helipad on its roof to receive the transport of critical patients from the Northern part of the State.
 At this point, the service would be limited to critical heart patients.
-The helipad should be operational by the Fall of 2018.